What are Mast Cell Tumors?

 Max’s Formula – Max’s Formula is a Traditional Chinese Veterinary Medicine (TCVM) herbal blend that treats tumors and lumps in dogs, cats, and horses.
-Max’s Formula is a blend of eight different herbs specifically chosen to address the root causes of lumps and tumors.
-The blend is available in bulk powder, capsules, and teapills.
-Max’s Formula is dosed according to weight and given with food twice daily.
+Max’s Formula is a blend of eight different herbs which address the root causes of lumps and tumors.
+The blend comes in bulk powder, capsules, and teapills.
+Dr. Smith doses Max’s formula according to weight and recommends giving it with food twice daily.

-Stasis Breaker – Stasis Breaker is a TCVM herbal blend that treats neoplasia, nodules, and tumors in dogs, cats and horses.
-Stasis Breaker is a blend of six different herbs specifically chosen to address the root causes of neoplasia and nodules.
+Stasis Breaker – Stasis Breaker is a TCVM herbal blend that treats neoplasia, nodules, and tumors in dogs, cats,and horses.
+Stasis Breaker is a blend of six different herbs to address the root causes of neoplasia and nodules.
 This herbal blend is available in bulk powder, capsules, and teapills.
-Stasis Breaker is dosed according to weight and given with food twice daily.
+Dr. Smith doses Stasis Breaker according to weight and recommends giving it with food twice daily.

 Continued indefinitely, treatment with these products successfully slows and/or halts the progression of mast cell tumors for many of our patients.